Days

 Continue to Idrakpur Fort, one of the most impressive Mughal river forts in Bangladesh.
 Built in 1660 by Mir Jumla II, the fortress served as a strategic military base protecting the Dhaka region from pirate attacks.
 Its circular bastion, thick defensive walls, and elevated platform offer panoramic views of the surrounding landscape — perfect for photography and storytelling.

-5. Lunch – Traditional Bengali Meal
+5. Lunch – Traditional Bangladeshi Full Course Meal

 Lunch at a trusted local restaurant in Munshiganj.
 Expect classic Bengali dishes such as rice, lentils, seasonal vegetables, and fish or chicken curry.
 Meals are freshly prepared, flavourful, and representative of everyday Bengali cuisine.
 Vegetarian options are always available.